 Nayece also gave the men fire and taught them how to cook.
 Impressed with the area, the men talked other young people into joining them.
 Together they moved in with their livestock.
 Nayece divided the men into territorial sections (the basis of Turkana society today), and became the mother heroine of the Turkana.
 Ever since the Turkana and Jie have been allies.

 Historically, this story is not disputed.
 The Turkana, and most historians, accept that they broke with the Jie around the middle of the 18th century.
 Probably during extreme drought.
 They then migrated eastwards over the Dodoth Escarpment in northeastern Uganda and into Kenya following the Tarach (or Tarac) river.

 Their ‘cave land’ (aturkan) may well have been a hill called Moru a Nayece.
 Successive migrations from the north may also have triggered livestock overcrowding.
 Judging by the present climate, this would have led to protracted feuding and fighting between the various Karamajong groups.
 Once in Kenya, the seasonal Turkwel and Kagwalasi (or Nakwehe) river valleys would have aided rapid dispersal into present-day Turkana county.

 The Turkana themselves make a distinction between two sections.
-An agriculturalist section named Ngicuro, who live in the western highlands on the Ugandan border.
-This section came from the Teso people.
+One agriculturalist section named Ngicuro, inhabits the western highlands on the Ugandan border and hails from the Teso people.
 The remaining 18 pastoralist sections called Ngimonia came from the Jie.